Lurky-phish-2085/hangman-oop/README.md

 # System Requirements

-Any devices that can access a terminal and has the Java 18+ JRE installed on the system.
+Any devices that can access the terminal and has Java 18+ JRE installed on the system.

 # Installation and Running